Alison Lawrence @UXAlison

 Stephen P. Anderson @stephenanderson

-Stephen P. Anderson is the Chief Experience Officer at BloomBoard, where he is transforming how teachers grow as professionals.
+Stephen P. Anderson is Head of Design in the Innovation Garage at Capital One, where he is helping product teams create amazing experiences.
 Once a high school teacher, Stephen continues to challenge and inspire people as an international speaker and trainer; he’s presented at some of the world’s largest organizations, teaching product teams about games, play, learning, interactive visualizations, and other fun topics.

 Steve Baty, principal at Meld Studios, has over 15 years experience as a design and strategy practitioner.
 Steve actively contributes to public discourse on these topics through the design community, articles and conferences.